Clintonrocks13/electron_auto_update/Readme.md

 ## Prerequisites

-Before you can run and test the auto-update functionality, you need to set up a private GitHub repository and a personal access token:
+Before you can run and test the auto-update functionality, you need to set up a private/public GitHub repository and a personal access token:

-1.  **Private GitHub Repository:**
+1.  **Private/public GitHub Repository:**
-    * You need a private GitHub repository to host your application's releases.
+    * You need a private/public GitHub repository to host your application's releases.
 This boilerplate is configured to work with the repository at `https://github.com/Clintonrocks13/electron_auto_update`.
-You'll need to replace this with your own private repository URL in the `package.json` or `electron-builder.config.js`.
+You'll need to replace this with your own private/public repository URL in the `package.json` or `electron-builder.config.js`.

 2.  **GitHub Personal Access Token:**
-    * To allow the `electron-updater` to access your private repository's releases, you need to generate a Personal Access Token on GitHub with the following scope:
+    * To allow the `electron-updater` to access your private/public repository's releases, you need to generate a Personal Access Token on GitHub with the following scope:
         * **`repo`**: This grants full access to private and public repositories.
 For a more specific permission, you might be able to use **`contents:read`** if you only need to download release assets.
     * **Generating a Token:**
         1. Go to your GitHub account settings.